davidepanidev/android-multimodule-architecture-concepts/README.md

 ## Architecture concepts

-The project hosts each architecture concept in a separate branch (the _main_ branch only contains an empty template for all the concepts).
+The project hosts each architecture concept in a separate branch (this _main_ branch only contains an empty template).

 The proposed concepts are:
 * [**Layered Architecture Concept**](https://github.com/davide-pani/android-multimodule-architecture-concepts/tree/layered-architecture-concept): the dependency between the modules is <code>_presentation_ -> _domain_ -> _data_</code>.
 The 3 modules are Android modules.
 The visibility among the modules is shown by the picture below: